Margaret de Bohun, Countess of Devon

 Effigies of Margaret de Bohun and her husband Hugh de Courtenay, 10th Earl of Devon, south transept, Exeter Cathedral.
 Two Bohun swans, the heraldic device of Bohun, are shown with their necks intertwined at Margaret's feet.

 Bohun heraldic swans collared and chained with necks intertwined at feet of effigy of Margaret de Bohun.
+(Note: Heavily restored.
+Lysons described the swans in 1822 as "the remains of two birds" (Magna Britannia, vol. 6, pp. 323–345).)
 The Bohun swan can be seen above the escutcheon on her father's seal formerly attached to the Barons' Letter, 1301.
 A lion serves as the footrest of her husband.

 Effigy of unknown female, situated under recessed alcove, north wall of chancel, Powderham Church, Devon.
-Generally assumed to be of Elizabeth of Rhuddlan, the youngest daughter of King Edward I and mother of Margaret de Bohun, wife of Hugh de Courtenay, 10th Earl of Devon.
+Generally assumed to be of Elizabeth of Rhuddlan, (Note: Pevsner, N., Buildings of England: Devon, p.692, illustrates the typical confusion concerning this female effigy, whom he describes as: "Elizabeth de Bohun (d.1378?) [sic] whose daughter married the third [sic] Earl of Devon.
+Effigy with the queer headgear of that period".
+Clearly he is incorrect in two of his details, namely the date of her death, which he places 62 years too late, and the identity of her husband.) the youngest daughter of King Edward I and mother of Margaret de Bohun, wife of Hugh de Courtenay, 10th Earl of Devon.
 Samuel Lysons, writing in 1822, stated this effigy then to be situated 'in a window of the north aisle'.

 Arms of Bohun: Azure, a bend argent cotised or between six lions rampant or.
 These arms can be seen (without tinctures) impaled by Courtenay on the monumental brass of Margaret's son Sir Peter Courtenay (d.
 1405) in Exeter Cathedral.

 Margaret de Bohun, Countess of Devon (3 April 1311 – 16 December 1391) was the daughter of Humphrey de Bohun, 4th Earl of Hereford, Lord High Constable of England and Elizabeth of Rhuddlan.
 She was the wife of Hugh Courtenay, 10th Earl of Devon (1303–1377).
 Of her 17 children, 11 made it to adulthood, including an Archbishop of Canterbury and six knights, of whom two were founder knights of the Order of the Garter.
 Unlike most women of her day, she received a classical education and was a lifelong scholar and collector of books.